roberthodgen/ngwp/README.md

 To get the development server up and running, i.e. how to develop in it:

 1. Ensure a build is completed via grunt: `grunt b`
-2. Start the express server: `node express.js`
+2. Start the express server: `node express.js`, access it at http://localhost:8088 (default)